 Already humming “Chamba kitni door” in your head?
 I am sure every time you hear this soulful track, it makes you want to visit Chamba.
-Well, maybe this time you can actually go to this unspoiled part fo nature.
+Well, maybe this time you can actually go to this unspoiled part of nature.
 A little away from the famous tourist spots like Dalhousie and Dharamshala, Chamba is a quiet place near Shimla.
-The beauty of river Ravi gushing through the hills of Chamba is a sight of dreams and is extremely refreshing.
+The beauty of the river Ravi gushing through the hills of Chamba is a sight of dreams and is extremely refreshing.
 You will never regret ditching the “popular” hill stations for this silent beauty that’ll keep a part of your heart when you leave.
-The town is also famous for the ‘Pahari paintings, art and craft’.
+The town is also famous for its “Pahari paintings, art, and craft.”

 Where is Chamba?

 Chamba is a town in Himachal Pradesh.
-The nearest railway station to Chamba is Pathankot, which is about 120 km.
-The nearest airport to Chamba is Jammu but you need to travel for a good 6 hours to reach the town by car/buses.
+The nearest railway station to Chamba is Pathankot, which is about 120 km away.
+The nearest airport to Chamba is Jammu, but you need to travel for a good 6 hours to reach the town by car or bus.

 Beautiful Places to visit in North-East India during Summers